Before Entering the Workplace

 - Prevent employees at high risk of infection (as per the definition attached in Appendix No. 1) from coming to work and oblige them to work remotely from home.

-- If there are visitors inside the premise, it is necessary to adhere to wearing fabric masks or whatever covers the nose and mouth for all visitors.
-Allow a certain number of visitors to enter at the same time according to the area allocated for them (one visitor per 10 square meters), as well as ensure making a safe seating distance between visitors.
+- If there are visitors inside the premises, it is necessary to adhere to wearing fabric masks or whatever covers the nose and mouth for all visitors.
+Allow a certain number of visitors to enter at the same time according to the area allocated for them (one visitor per 9 square meters), as well as ensure making a safe seating distance between visitors.

 Transportation for Work